-The main functions as set out in the Cashew Act No. 21 of 1984 (As amended in 1993) is as outlined below:-
+The main functions as set out in the Cashew Act No. 18 of 2009 is as outlined below:-

 - To advise the government on policies and strategies for the development of the Cashew industry.